Car Review

 Advertisement - Page continues below

-Kia's finance calculator can be tweaked depending on your preferred annual mileage and deposit budget, but stick £5,000 down on a hybrid '3' and you're looking at monthly repayments of £435 over three years, with interest at 7.9 per cent APR.
+Kia's finance calculator can be tweaked depending on your preferred deposit budget and annual mileage, but stick £5,000 down on a base petrol Sportage and you're looking at monthly repayments of £335 over three years.

 It's worth noting that all Sportages come with Kia’s seven-year/100,000-mile warranty too.
 Few other manufacturers promise to guarantee a car for that amount of time or mileage.